Jo Collins

 Janet Canoy (born August 5, 1945 in Lebanon, Oregon), known professionally as Jo Collins, is Playboy magazine's Playmate of the Month for December 1964 and Playmate of the Year for 1965.
 Her original pictorial was photographed by Mario Casilli.

+Career

 She was discovered by Playboy while working as a page for the Queen for a Day TV game show.
-She went on to work at the Playboy Clubs as a Bunny, and later as a Bunny Mother.
+She went on to work at the Playboy Club as a Bunny and later as a Bunny Mother.